-Nurses are an integral part of your cancer care team at Scripps.
+Nurses are an integral part of your cancer care team at Scripps Cancer Center.
 Many of our nurses are specially trained in oncology care and will help you through the challenges of cancer treatment, both physically and emotionally.

 Registered nurses who have special training in cancer care, our oncology nurses have focused their nursing education on the most current treatment and care practices.
 Our nurses approach your care with the highest levels of expertise, compassion and sensitivity.

-Scripps nurse navigators are registered nurses who are experts in managing complex cancer care and play a vital role in guiding you and your family through your treatment.
-In addition to helping ensure you receive care as quickly and efficiently as possible, our nurse navigators can explain your treatment, answer your questions, help with education and resources, and provide compassionate support during challenging times.
+Scripps nurse navigators are registered nurses who are experts in understanding complex cancer care and can play a vital role in guiding you and your family to the appropriate cancer care team.
+In addition to helping ensure you receive care as quickly and efficiently as possible, our nurse navigators can help explain your initial diagnosis, answer your questions, and help with education and resources.

 Scripps diagnostic specialists analyze information from your blood tests, imaging exams, biopsies and other tests to determine the type, location and stage of cancer for each patient.
 In addition, they help develop personalized cancer treatment plans based on their findings.